PongsatornChan/RTI-Prometheus_Integration/README.md

 where `<ARCH>` shall be replaced with the target architecture you used to build the example in the previous step.

-In CMakeList.txt, you might need to check and change paths accordingly.

 ### MonitorProcessor